TwinGan/redis-demo/README.md

-Sychronized query database and store the results in Redis.
+## query the database and store the results in Redis.

-Get query result wth uuid.
+## Get query result with uuid.